Circular Geodesics in Tidal Charged Black Hole: Equatorial circular orbit in the DMPR BH

 For massive particles, the effective potential becomes

-Figs. (\ref{schf}, \ref{veff}, \ref{veff1}, \ref{veff2}) describes the qualitative differences between RS tidal charged BH and RN BH in the effective potential for various values of angular momentum.
-Note that the structure of the effective potential is exactly same in the extremal limit both for tidal charged BH and RN BH that can be seen from Fig. \ref{veff2}.
+Figures.~\ref{veff}, \ref{veff2}, \ref{veff3} describe the qualitative differences between RS tidal-charged BH and RN BH in the effective potential for various values of angular momentum.
+Note that the structure of the effective potential is exactly same in the extremal limit both for tidal-charged BH and RN BH, as can be seen from Fig.~\ref{veff2}.

-In the extremal limit, the effective potential(See Fig. \ref{veff2}) is found to be
+In the extremal limit, the effective potential (See Fig.~\ref{veff2}) is found to be

 For circular geodesic motion of the test particle of constant $r=r_{0}$, one obtains

 and